-Milestones Behavior Support Services help people learn better ways to get what they want.
-Sometimes people behave in a way that prevents them from doing the things they like to do.
-For example, sometimes you might want something but you don't know exactly how to ask for it.
-That can be frustrating, and it can lead to problems like getting into arguments or even being aggressive.
-Our Behavior Clinicians - or BCs - can work with you, your family, and your staff to help you figure out better ways to get the things you want.
-Stone Belt's BCs often work very closely with therapists to help you figure out ways to get what you want without having a bad response.
-They also can work with you on reaching fun goals like learning how to find a friend.
+Milestones Behavior Support Services help people learn better ways to let others know their wants and needs.
+Sometimes you might want something but you don't know exactly how to ask for it.
+That can be frustrating and lead to problems like getting into arguments or even being aggressive.
+Our Behavior Clinicians (BCs) work with you, your family and your staff to figure out better ways to communicate with others, make sure you have everything you need, and talk about how to get things you want in your life.
+They also can work with you on reaching goals like learning how to find a friend.
 The BC usually is part of your support team.
 If you don't already have a BC, you can ask your team about it.